yebeman/RLCAdder/README.md

 # RLCAdder
 TI calculator program.
 Download TI Connect from Texas Instruments to compile and upload

-For more info go to

-<a href= "http://www.ticalc.org/archives/files/authors/112/11235.html"> For more info go to TiCalc Org</a>
+You can also download it from <a href= "http://www.ticalc.org/archives/files/authors/112/11235.html"> TiCalc.Org</a>